-Six years ago I joined small recruitment business with huge ambitions.
+Six years ago I joined a small recruitment business with huge ambitions.
 That ambition proved infectious and six years later I now sit here a Director.

 Six years sounds like an awfully long time, but it’s gone so fast.
 They say time flies when you’re having fun and I think that’s definitely been the case.
 Most of the time anyway.

 When I moved to Birmingham in 2009 I didn’t really know what recruitment was.
-I was that candidate that didn’t call back, or didn’t know where my CV had been sent.
+I was that candidate that didn’t call back or didn’t know where my CV had been sent.
 My experience of recruitment ‘consultants’ was confined to the stereotypical recruiter talking about the biggest fee they’d made that week, loudly and arrogantly at the bar.

 In all honesty, the more I encountered the sector, the less it appealed to me and it certainly wasn’t a career I’d considered entering.
 It seemed aggressive, egotistical and the cold calling element really didn’t float my boat.